varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-6.0.rst

 for advice on how to do so.

-With the ``resolve=LAZY`` argument of the ``.backend()`` method, the shard director will now defer the selection of a a backend to when a backend connection is actually made, which is how all other bundled directors work as well.
+With the ``resolve=LAZY`` argument of the ``.backend()`` method, the shard director will now defer the selection of a backend to when a backend connection is actually made, which is how all other bundled directors work as well.
 This enables layering the shard director below other directors -- you can use ``.backend(resolve=LAZY)`` to set the